Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 a judge disregard a plea deal and give me a harsher sentence?

 Judges almost always rubber-stamp plea deals.
+(See How Judges Accept and Reject Plea Deals.)
 To make

 sure that a deal to plead guilty can be canceled if the judge refuses to go

 along with it, the defendant should make it clear that he or she will plead

 guilty only if the sentencing judge agrees to impose the agreed-upon sentence.

 Example: Mickey Finn is charged with

 drunk driving.
 Mickey agrees to plead guilty after the prosecutor promises to